 There are several injuries that may be considered catastrophic.
 These types of injuries may produce long-lasting symptoms or could eventually contribute to someone’s passing.
 The cost of care and other injury-related losses can also negatively impact an injured person’s quality of life.

-If you or a loved one suffered catastrophic injuries due to another party’s negligence, you have the opportunity to work with a lawyer.
+If you or a loved one suffered catastrophic injuries due to another party’s negligence, you have the opportunity to work with an Arlington personal injury lawyer.
 A lawyer can review the extent of your impairment and calculate the cost of your damages.
 They can also gather evidence to show how another party acted negligently.

 Call Loncar Lyon Jenkins today for a free consultation about hiring an Arlington catastrophic injuries lawyer.